 Trentino is well-known for the mountains, the green forests and the culturally diverse valleys that conceal some of the prettiest villages in the region: just like alpine wild flowers, rare and off the beaten path.
 What they have in common are those characters we are all so fond of: the smell of an open fire, old barns dotted around the countryside, picturesque stone houses and the smell of a traditional meal in a dinky local inn: every town in Trentino has its own secret recipe, classic local dishes to discover and savour.

-We picked for you five small towns to visit, five suggestions for a romantic weekend with matching local dishes and best places to eat them.
+We picked for you six small towns to visit, six suggestions for a romantic weekend with matching local dishes and best places to eat them.

 Vigo di Fassa and the Ladino heritage